$0.00

 Background:

-Mount Everest, located in the Himalayas, is the world’s highest peak.
+Mount Everest is the world’s highest peak.
 It was first summited by Sir Edmund Hillary from New Zealand and Tenzing Norgay of Nepal in 1953, making it one of the most iconic and sought-after climbs in mountaineering history.
 Known as Sagarmatha in Nepal and Chomolungma in Tibet, Everest has attracted climbers from all over the world, from seasoned professionals to amateurs, all eager to stand at the top of the world.

 Climbing Everest: